Azure/KAN/docs/tutorial/Tutorial-Create-an-Edge-AI-solution-with-Azure-Percept-Open-Source-Project.md

 -   Step 2: Connect a video feed pointing to pedestrians or vehicles by adding and configuring a camera

--   Step 3: View models
+-   Step 3: View ML models in the model Zoo, we support object detection and classification models

-    A model is a machine learning (ML) algorithm for object detection or classification in video streams.

--   Step 4: Build an AI skill to increase accuracy and efficiency
+-   Step 4: Build an AI skill that connects ML models and business logic to create a pipeline

-    An AI skill makes the inferences that power decision making and any follow-on actions.

 -   Step 5: Deploy your Edge AI solution